 CA: While I’d love to ask you who your favorite photographers on your roster are, I know that wouldn’t be a fair question.
 Instead, tell me one thing you have learned from each of them.

 HE: Hunter Freeman has taught me that finding joy in life comes first.
 David Martinez reminds me that keeping things simple reveals the essential.
 I learned from Andy Anderson that being curious helps me stay relevant.
 Chris Crisman sees things not as they are but how they can be and that is how I see my role as an agent.
 He helps me remember that anything is possible.
 Leigh Beisch reminds me that trusting my intuition means I trust myself.
 And since Doug Menuez looks for the common connection in us all, I am more empathetic.
 Mark Laita values the details and since I move fast so he reminds me to slow down and pay attention.
 Tim Tadder is fearless in his work and he reminds me how important it is to get people thinking.
-We just started representing Blaise Hayward and Cade Martin and already they are reminding me that change is good.
+We just started representing Cade Martin and already he is reminding me that change is good.

 CA: What’s next for Heather Elder Represents?
 Where do you see yourself going and more importantly, where do you see the business going?